Shabang-Systems/Condution/docs/source/guides/task.rst

 There are two ways to make a task.
 If you're inside a project, you can simply press the add a task button.
 However, if in the moment simply want to add a task to your inbox for later sorting, you can use our FAB (Floating Action Button) as seen below.
 .. add image
 To make your life even easier, our FAB include natural language support.
-This means you can simply say things like "Wash the car from 8 to 9 on sunday" and it'll add a task with the deffer date of Sunday at 8 and due date of sunday at 9.
+This means you can simply say things like "Wash the car from 8 to 9 on Sunday" and it'll add a task with the deffer date of Sunday at 8 and due date of Sunday at 9.
 .. add image

 Inside a task